kristinemlarson/gnssIR_python/README.md

-# gnssIR_lomb.py, rinex2snr.py, and quickLook.py
+# Overview Comments on this Repository

+The goal of this repository is to help you compute (and evaluate) GNSS based reflectometry parameters.
+There are three main codes:

+* rinex2snr.py translates RINEX files into SNR files needed for analysis.

-gnssIR_lomb.py computes reflector heights (RH) from GNSS data.
+* gnssIR_lomb.py computes reflector heights (RH) from GNSS data.

-rinex2snr.py translates the RINEX files into SNR files, which are fed into gnssIR_lomb.py

-quickLook.py will try to give you a quick (visual) assessment of a file without dealing with the details associated with gnssIR_lomb.py.
+* quickLook.py gives you a quick (visual) assessment of a file without dealing with the details associated with gnssIR_lomb.py.

 This code requires python3.
 The library dependencies